SchulerSimon/unchained-cli-eth/README.rst

 Notes
 -----
-There is also a version of this Project for bitcoin: TODO(link)
+There is also a version of this Project for bitcoin: https://github.com/SchulerSimon/unchained-cli-btc

 please note that due to naming reasons it is not possible to install and run both versions in the same python3 environment on a PC (use virtualenv: https://virtualenv.pypa.io/en/stable/).
 Both versions can run alongside eachother on a pi.